ibm-cloud-docs/BlockStorage/win12-missing-devices.md

 # Windows 2012 R2 - multiple iSCSI devices
 {: #troubleshootingWin12}

 If you use more than two iSCSI devices with the same host, you might find this procedure useful; especially if all the iSCSI connections are from the same Storage device.
-If you see only two devices in Disk Manager, then you need to manually connect to each device in iSCSI Initiator on every server node.
+When you use more than 2 devices, but can only see two devices in Disk Manager, then you need to manually connect to each device in iSCSI Initiator on every server node.
-{:tsSymptoms}
-{:tsResolve}
+{: tsSymptoms}

+## Manually connecting storage devices
+{: #manualconnect}
+{: tsResolve}

 1. Open the Windows iSCSI Initiator.